bcfujiy/backup-website/content/_index.en.md

 ## Job Market Paper
 ***"Spatial Knowledge Spillovers in R&D and Aggregate Productivity: Evidence from the Reunification of Germany"*** \
-*Abstract:* The spatial concentration of R&D is crucial for aggregate productivity due to spatial knowledge spillovers.
-In this paper I provide evidence on spatial knowledge spillovers in R&D. I causally estimate these spillovers by isolating quasi-exogenous variation from the arrival of East German inventors across West German clusters during the Reunification of Germany in 1990.
-I then build a quantitative spatial model of innovation where the quality of tradable goods is determined by inventors' innovations, which in turn are subject to spatial knowledge spillovers.
-I estimate the model using a novel administrative matched dataset from German inventors between 1980 and 2014.
-I use the model to quantify the productivity gains from the reduction of migration costs for inventors, and the implementation of R&D subsidies.
+*Abstract:* Using a new administrative dataset from German inventors, I causally estimate spatial knowledge spillovers in Research and Development (R&D) by isolating quasi-exogenous variation from the arrival of East German inventors across West German technological clusters after the Reunification of Germany in 1990.
+I find that doubling the number of inventors raises in a location leads to average inventor productivity gains of 41%.
+I then build a quantitative spatial model of innovation with spatial knowledge spillovers in R&D, and use it quantify the productivity gains of implementing R&D policies.
+The model predicts that a 25% reduction in migration costs for inventors leads to a 3.38% increase in aggregate productivity.